fridentnu/masterthesis/README.md

 Note that due to privacy reasons the data used in this thesis is not available on the github-webpage.
 However, the format of the original data is described in DataCleaning.R.

-All references for the models and methods used in the code can be found in Chapter 3 and 4 in the master thesis.
+All references for the models and methods used in the code can be found in Chapter 2, 3, or 4 in the master thesis.